jseteny/fileman-go-fp/README.md

 }
 ```

-You can use it this way
+You can use it in an optimised way doing
+the Partial Application outside the loop
+and calling the Partially Applied function
+inside the loop.

 ```go
 calcList := makeCalcList(pattern)